ErickA2000/urara-compose/README.md

 ## Backend URARA

 First you have to create the files with environment variables.
 Look at the example files.
 The files are called the same as the example files, you just have to delete the ".example".

+### Prerequisites

+- Having generated the images of the services.

 For execute the applications of backend.